Service configuration options

 To configure the SQL Agent to run as a Local System Account, complete the following steps:

-4. Double-click the agent in the Services list.
+- Select the SQL Agent service from the Services list.
 The Properties dialog displays.

 Run the SQL Agent as a Windows Domain User